2022 Dallas Cowboys season: Week 12: vs. New York Giants

 Despite a rocky first half, the Cowboys dominated the rest of the way.
 This was the Cowboys' first Thanksgiving Day win since 2018, and the Cowboys improved to 8–3 on the season.
 For the first time since 2012, the Cowboys wore their classic throwback uniforms, thanks to the NFL rescinding the one-helmet rule.

+At the time, this game set the record for the most watched regular season game in the NFL’s history.

 Week 13: vs. Indianapolis Colts

+The Cowboys 4th quarter performance tied for the 2nd most points scored in the 4th quarter by a single team.

 Week 14: vs. Houston Texans

 The Cowboys stayed at home to take on the Houston Texans, whose lone win prior to Week 16 came against the Jacksonville Jaguars in Week 5.
 The Cowboys jumped to an opening touchdown drive from Tony Pollard to allow the Cowboys to take an early 7–0 lead.
 The Texans responded with a touchdown drive of their own to make it 7–7.
 The Cowboys trailed 10–7 after the first quarter, then regained the lead after Tony Pollard had another touchdown drive to make it 14–10 Cowboys.
 The Texans took the lead again after a touchdown drive from Jeff Driskel to Amari Rodgers.
 The two teams exchanged field goals before halftime, making the game 20–17 in favor of the Texans.
 In the third quarter, the Cowboys allowed the Texans to march down the field, but were able to hold Houston to a field goal.
 In the final quarter, the Cowboys trailed 23–20.
 In the final minutes of the game, the Cowboys forced a turnover on downs on 4th-and-goal on the 3-yard line via a combined tackle made by Neville Gallimore and Anthony Barr to get the ball back to get another chance to avoid embarrassment.
 The Cowboys moved into the red zone of Houston territory prior to the two-minute warning, and put the Cowboys in position to take a late lead.
 Dallas did so via an Ezekiel Elliott 2-yard rushing touchdown to give the Cowboys a 27–23 lead with 41 seconds left in the game.
 The Texans tried to respond, but Cowboys' cornerback Israel Mukuamu, who substituted for injured Anthony Brown, intercepted a Hail Mary pass to seal the Cowboys' win.
 The win improved the Cowboys to 10–3, giving Dallas back-to-back 10+ win seasons for the first time since 1995–1996.